New Hampshire Wildcats Logo

 Durham, New Hampshire, U.S.

-New Hampshire Wildcats are intercollegiate teams representing the University of New Hampshire.
-Like the university, they are located in Durham, New Hampshire (USA).
+The New Hampshire Wildcats are an intercollegiate team representing the University of New Hampshire.
+Like the university itself, they are located in Durham, New Hampshire, USA.
 The sports department participates in the National Collegiate Athletic Association (Division I).
-Its members are part of the structure of many conferences, including the America East Conference, Hockey East, Colonial Athletic Association, East Atlantic Gymnastics League, Eastern Intercollegiate Ski Association.
-In general, the university sports association consists of 19 teams, including hockey, football, gymnastics, athletics, basketball, etc. Marty Scarano heads the department.
+Its members are part of many conferences, including the America East Conference, Hockey East, Colonial Athletic Association, East Atlantic Gymnastics League, and Eastern Intercollegiate Ski Association.
+The university sports association comprises 19 teams, including hockey, soccer, gymnastics, track and field, basketball, etc. Marty Scarano heads the department.

 Meaning and History